hapax/hapax.github.io/assets/chuzenji.md

 pretty waterfalls and the eponymous temple---but never "here".
 And appropriately enough, the day I arrived, Chuzenji was huddled in a blanket of fog and almost invisible; the town that wasn't there.
-Chuzenji was initially no more than a pitstop on my way to the Senjogahara marshland, a wet and sprawling plain, 1400 meters above sea level, covered in hare's-tail cottongrass and spidered with boardwalks, if the brochure from Nikko station was to be believed.
+It was initially no more than a pitstop on my way to the Senjogahara marshland, a wet and sprawling plain, 1400 meters above sea level, covered in hare's-tail cottongrass and spidered with boardwalk, if my Lonely Planet was to be trusted.

 Dotting the lakeside with jetties, tumbledown hotels, souvenir stores, high-walled embassies, mom-and-pop kitchens, and oversized emporia,